rolandobrown/fe-zetsy-web-0715-public/README.md

 # Zetsy

-This challenege asks you to build the Zetsy site page wriring your own HTML & CSS from scratch to match the mockup image and/or the live site example.
+This challenege asks you to build the Zetsy site page writing your own HTML & CSS from scratch to match the mockup image and/or the live site example.

 ## Steps